Refillable ink printers

 Date Posted:5 March 2021

 Buying a new printer is not hard, but trying to find a reasonably priced one that will do all you need and is economical to use as well - can be.

-Note: For the purpose of this article, 'refillable' printer is one that comes with ink cartridges/ tanks that can be DIY refilled OR one that refillable tanks/cartridges are available for separately.
+Note: For the purpose of this article, 'refillable' printer is one that comes with ink cartridges/ ink tanks that can be DIY refilled OR one that refillable tanks/ ink cartridges are available for separately.

 Refillable printer buying tips:

 Tip 2: Undecided what brand printer to buy?
 Make it Canon!
-Canon ink printers are easy to use, most models are refill friendly and there is a decent range of refill products available (refillable ink cartridges, chip resetters etc).
+Canon ink printers are easy to use, most models are refill friendly and there is a decent range of refill products available for some models (refillable ink cartridges, chip resetters etc).

 Another valuable feature of Canon desktop printers is the ability to switch off the Canon ink monitoring utility.
 This is a big plus for refillers and continuous ink system users as it enables printing with cartridges registering as empty - without having to reset the ink chips.
 No other printer maker provides this feature!

-Tip 3: If you're considering buying an Epson printer to refill or fit a CISS to, make sure you can find a chipless firmware upgrade and some refillable cartridges for it first.
+Tip 3: If you're considering buying a recent model Epson printer to refill or fit a CISS to, make sure you can find a chipless firmware upgrade and some refillable cartridges for it first.
 There are no chip resetters or auto-resetting chips for majority of current model Epson printers, so refilling is generally not an option without the firmware upgrade.
-Expect to pay around $50 for the program and $20-$30 for a set of refillable ink cartridges - if available.
+Expect to pay around $50 for the program and $20/set for refillable ink cartridges - if available.
 Check here.

 Tip 4: If you're shopping for a replacement printer, don't automatically assume that a later model will be as easy (or possible) to refill or accept the same cartridges as your last printer, even if it's only a model or two newer.